Byndyusoft/byndyusoft-templates-api/templates/README.md

 ## Description

 - Short service description.
 (For example: Best picture storage in the world)
-- API main functional.
+- API main functions.
 (For example: Provides easiest way to store and share pictures)
-- Anything important to you...
+- Anything important to potential service consumers...

 ## Prerequisites